raj2sneh/Social-Media-and-Mental-Health-Analysis/README.md

 # Social-Media-and-Mental-Health-Analysis
+*Project Overview*
-This project aims to study the impact of social media on the mental health of its users.
-The tools used to complete this project include Python, Pandas, Excel, and PowerBI.
+This project focuses on analyzing the impact of social media usage on the mental health of individuals.
+The dataset contains responses from 481 participants, capturing their social media habits (Facebook, Instagram, Snapchat, TikTok, Pinterest, etc.) along with different aspects of mental health such as: